- ConservationOur work in conservation science:

-Newfound Center will be open for the 2025 summer season from May 23-September 2.
-Come by for a visit, walk the trails, rent a kayak, or attend one of the Red Barn talks.
-We look forward to seeing you.
+Newfound Center is a seasonal nature center, open from late May through early September.
+Come by for a visit, walk the trails, rent a kayak, canoe, or paddle board, or attend one of the Newfound Nature Series talks.
+We look forward to seeing you!

 All of our Sanctuary trails are open from dawn to dusk and we encourage you to go outside and enjoy nature.